 Bank Wire – International or Domestic wires

 Climbers must be 18 years of age or over to climb alone.
 Climbers under 18 must have an adult accompany them on the climb.
-Children under 16 years old, accompanied by an adult, are also required to have a private guide.
+We recommend you book a private climb with Children under 16 years old.
 We will guide children under the age of 14 on a case by case basis, depending on the experience level of the child and parents.

 What is included in my Kilimanjaro Climb?